SagarP15/SagarP15/README.md

-Web Development and Software Development<br>Looking to Collaborate<br>Currently Learning Angular and React<br>Worked with the  [AyushHMS](https://aayushhms.com:2222/)  server and CodeIgniter framework for over 1 year, specializing in CRM Hospital Management Software development.<br>Experienced in domain setup, domain transfer, domain management, and handling client communication for seamless operations.
+Web Development and Software Development<br>Looking to Collaborate<br>Currently Learning Angular and React<br>Worked with the  [AyushHMS](https://aayushhms.com:2222/)  server and CodeIgniter framework for over 1 year,<br> specializing in CRM Hospital Management Software development.<br>Experienced in domain setup, domain transfer, domain management, and handling client communication for seamless operations.